 No one wants to know how the sausage gets made.
 Does that saying sound familiar?

-Well what’s true for the sausage is true for the air conditioner.
-Most of us don’t want to know, and frankly don’t care how the air conditioner keeps us cool, as long as it works on the hottest days of the year.
+Most of us don’t want to know, and frankly don’t care, how the air conditioner keeps us cool, as long as it works on the hottest days of the year.

 But what would you say if we told you that knowing the four major parts of your air conditioner and what they do can help you catch and prevent problems in the future?
 That identifying a small repair now could save you big, costly repairs and replacements later on?

 It’s true!
 You don’t have to be a certified expert, but it does help to know about the basics of your air conditioner.

 How the Big 4 Air Conditioner Parts Work

 A central air conditioner is a split system, meaning one part is located outside, and the other is inside your home.
 Having both an indoor unit and an outdoor unit in your central air systems does not mean you have two units to care for; they are two parts of the same system!